 Uric acid is formed as the adenine and guanine purines are continuously metabolized during the formation and degradation of ribonucleic acid (RNA) and deoxyribonucleic acid (DNA) and by the metabolism of the purines consumed by the diet.
 After its synthesis in the liver by the action of xanthine oxidase, part of the uric acid is excreted in the urine.
 When increased amounts of uric acid circulate in the serum (hyperuricemia), they are deposited in the joints and soft tissues and cause gout, an inflammatory reaction to the deposition of uric acid crystals.
 Increased cellular renewal and decreased renal excretion of uric acid may cause hyperuricemia.
 Increased amounts of uric acid in the urine can lead to kidney stones.

-Purine-rich foods that can contribute to gout include caffeinated soft drinks, anchovies, vegetables, spinach, asparagus, mushrooms, meats, liver, sauces, yeast.
+Purine-rich foods that can contribute to gout include caffeinated soft drinks, anchovies, vegetables, spinach, asparagus, mushrooms, meats, liver, sauces, and yeast.

 Possible Interpretations of Pathological Values